SenseNet/sncom-resources/_posts/2016-04-01-card-sorting-results-the-new-structure-of-portlets-in-sn7.md

 ---
 title: "Card Sorting results – the new structure of portlets in SN7"
 author: ildika
+image: "/img/posts/puzzle.jpg"
 tags: [ux, card sorting, test results, portlet structure]
 ---

-First of all, thank you guys for taking your time and completing our test!
-The result was quite instructive for us
+Thank you guys for taking your time and completing our test!
+The result was quite instructive for us.
+It provided us a solid starting point for us to design the new architecture of the portlet system in SN7.

 ---